AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 And dreaming could be seen as an occasional inference process with a transient state of the message passing pathways being reconfigured.

 ### DNA is evolutionary's IDR
+Like KVCache, DNA strictly complies with the properties of IDR representation defined in the theory.

 ### Two level of intelligence
 With the theory, we could understand animal intelligence at two levels: